-You never know how they’ll tolerate the environment or how the other diners in the restaurant is going to tolerate you.
+You never know how they’ll tolerate the environment or how the other diners in the restaurant are going to tolerate you.
 Well, the world seems to be a little nicer as we’ve never had any actual scenario play out, but the usual stares are evident.
-Even so I still do love my food and cook quite often.
-The only part I don’t care for is “clean up” afterwards, but it sure does save a lot of money.
+Even so, I still do love my food and cook quite often.
+The only part I don’t care for is “clean up” afterward, but it sure does save a lot of money.

 The motto in my house, “Poor as hell, but eat like Kings”